Create a Website Account - Manage notification subscriptions, save form progress and more.

 Residential trash, recycling and yard waste service is billed directly by Republic Services.
 All billing questions and service changes should be directed to Republic Services at 952-941-5174.

 Pick-up service will resume the day following a holiday and continue one day off the regular schedule through the end of the week.
 For the current holiday schedule, please visit our

 When household products are no longer needed or useful, they are considered household hazardous waste (HHW).
 To properly dispose of these items, they can be brought to a Ramsey County

 Holiday trees will be picked up by Republic Services at no additional charge on your garbage day during the first two full weeks in January.
 For holiday lights, there is a program called Recycle Your Holidays.
 For more information, visit our

 Safely dispose of unwanted, expired, and unused medicines for free at a one of the six public drop boxes in Ramsey County.
-This year-round collection program helps prevent crime and protects the environment.
-Storing unwanted, expired, and unused medicines can lead to drug abuse or poisoning, and medicines flushed down the drain or disposed of in the trash can harm the environment.
+Proper disposal helps to prevent crime and protects the environment.
 For more information, visit